tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

     optional name of  the ``selfconsistent``  block

  ``max_iterations`` : integer
     the maximum number of iterations.
-When the maximum number of iterations is reached, the program only issues a warning and proceeds.
+When the maximum number of iterations is reached, the program issues a warning, exits from the  self-consistent loop and proceeds to  the  next operation.

  ``relative_tolerance`` : double
     the relative convergence tolerance for the observed variable in terms of the l2-norm